• Home

 “Dopamine is a complex hormone and neurotransmitter that affects emotions, behavior, and movement.
 It plays a major role in how we feel pleasure, seek rewards, and stay motivated.”
 (WebMD)

-For those of us with ADHD, our brains don’t regulate dopamine the way neurotypical brains do.
+For those of us with ADHD, our brains don’t regulate dopamine the same way neurotypical brains do, which is why motivation and focus can feel so hard to access.

 Dopamine Dysregulation and ADHD Symptoms